cpa4001/HelloBlazorApp/README.md

 ## Deploy to Azure Static Web Apps

 This application can be deployed to [Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps), to learn how, check out [our quickstart guide](https://aka.ms/blazor-swa/quickstart).
+Here is the link to my static web app: https://polite-mud-01258fc10.azurestaticapps.net/

 ## Demo
 ![Sample Image](BlazorAppv1.PNG)